Naitsirc98/Beryl/README.md

 ## Features

-It supports multiple light sources, cascaded shadow maps, water, 3D sound, dynamic skybox, fog, 3D model loading, and various shading models, supporting Phong and PBR (Physically Based Rendering) Metallic-Roughness for now.
+It supports multiple light sources, cascaded shadow maps, terrain generation, water, 3D sound, dynamic skybox, fog, 3D model loading, and various shading models, supporting Phong and PBR (Physically Based Rendering) Metallic-Roughness for now.
 All of these functionalities are going to be continually improved in the future, as well as adding many others.

 I have develop some example scenes to test all features out:

-###Open World Scenes
+### Open World Scenes

 You can develop outdoor 3D environments very easily with Beryl, like, for example, a beautiful forest: